kassonlab/gmxapi/README.md

 # Testing

 Unit tests are performed individually with `pytest` or as a full installation and test suite with `tox`.

-Tests can be invoked from the root of the repository in the standard way.
+From the root of the repository:

-    $ python setup.py test

-or, if Python cannot find the path to your GROMACS installation or you need to specify one of several:

-    $ gmxapi_DIR=/path/to/gromacs python setup.py test

-or

     $ gmxapi_DIR=/path/to/gromacs tox

+For pytest, first install the package as above.
+Then,

+    $ pytest --pyargs gmx -s --verbose

+For a more thorough test that includes the parallel workflow features, make sure you have MPI set up and the `mpi4py` Python package.

+    mpiexec -n 2 python -m mpi4py -m pytest --log-cli-level=DEBUG --pyargs gmx -s --verbose

 Note: `tox` may get confused when it tries to create virtual environments when run from within a virtual environment.
-If you get errors, try running the tests from the native Python environment or a different virtual environment manager (i.e. conda versus virtualenvwrapper).
+If you get errors, try running the tests from the native Python environment or a different virtual environment manager (i.e. not conda).
 And let us know if you come up with any tips or tricks!

-Note: `python setup.py test` seems not to invoke the correct C++ standards...

 # Documentation